 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a First Quarter Moon.
-Today we have 13 hours and 10 minutes of sun.
-The solar transit is at 12:34 pm and the length of time the moon will be visible will be 9 hours and 46 minutes.
+The lunar phase is a Waning Gibbous.
+Today we have 14 hours and 34 minutes of sun.
+The solar transit is at 12:41 pm and the length of time the moon will be visible will be 11 hours and 26 minutes.

-The tidal coefficient today is 47, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 46 to end the day with a tidal coefficient of 48.
-The tide heights today are 9.5 ft, 1.3 ft, 10.5 ft and 0.7 ft.
+The tidal coefficient today is 98.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 88.
+The tide heights today are 12.5 ft, -1.6 ft, 11.8 ft and -1.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Castine which is of 12.8 ft and a minimum height of -2.3 ft.

-The solunar fishing calendar in Castine tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Castine tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: